Prior Authorization Denial Rates: A Patient's Guide to CMS-0057-F Data

 Methodology

 This article presents original research.
 We reviewed the CMS-0057-F prior authorization transparency filings published directly by each insurer on their public websites, covering calendar year 2025 (January 1 – December 31, 2025).
-We extracted data from UnitedHealthcare, Cigna, Ambetter/Centene, Humana, Aetna, and Anthem/Elevance — covering Medicare Advantage, Medicaid, and ACA marketplace plan types across multiple states.
+We extracted data from UnitedHealthcare, Cigna, Ambetter/Centene (19 states), Humana, Aetna, Anthem/Elevance (6 states), Kaiser Permanente (8 regions), and nine BCBS affiliates — covering Medicare Advantage, Medicaid, and ACA marketplace plan types across more than 25 states.

-Data methodology varies between insurers.
-UnitedHealthcare counts cases "approved after appeal" as approved in their headline figures, which lowers their reported denial rate compared to CMS's methodology (which counts initial denials).
+Data methodology varies between insurers in how they count post-appeal approvals and how they aggregate by plan type.
 Cigna's report covers only their IFP FFE (ACA marketplace) plans.
 Anthem reports at the state level for Medicaid.
 Humana reports at the MA contract level.
 Ambetter reports at the issuer level per state.
 We note these differences throughout the article and show the plan type for each data point in our comparison table.

 Resources